Conference 2025

 Introduction to the PANEL - AI policy and copyright: how national actors in Europe can shape the legal framework now

-Sabine Richly, moderator, Media Law Digital
+Sabine Richly, Moderator, Media Law Digital

 PANEL 1